dhanishetty/Chaos/Chaos.md

        - Examples include applying virtual memory pressure or killing a process.

+### Chaos experiment is divided into two sections:

+   1. **Selectors:** Groups of target resources that have faults or other actions run against them..
+       - For example, you might have a selector named AllNonProdEastUSVMs, in which you've added all the nonproduction virtual machines in East US.
+You could then apply CPU pressure followed by virtual memory pressure to those virtual machines by referencing the selector..
+   2. **Logic:** The rest of the experiment describes how and when to run faults.
+        - An experiment is organized into steps that run one after the other.
+        - Each step has one or more branches that run at the same time.
+        - Steps and branches allow you to inject multiple faults across resources in your environment in parallel.
+          - Examples include applying virtual memory pressure or killing a process.

 * Polly is a .NET resilience and transient-fault-handling library.